 - Falls a little short on comfort

-MINIs are notoriously responsive, playful and engaging, with communicative steering and a penchant for hard corners – and the convertible model is no exception.
+MINIs are notoriously responsive, playful and engaging, with communicative steering with a penchant for corners – and the convertible model is no exception.

 Awarded the coveted title of Convertible car of the Year by Auto Express in 2018, the soft-top MINI isn’t only a great drive but also comes packed with features.

-The interior is kitted out with a six-inch infotainment system complete with visual boost audio, DAB tuner, six speaker audio and a USB interface for your smartphone.
+Inside is kitted out with a six-inch infotainment system complete with a ‘visual boost’ radio which includes DAB, six speakers and a USB socket for your smartphone.

 There are plenty of optional extras too, including the MINI TLC Service plan, which covers all servicing requirements for three years (or 36,000 miles).
 Not bad for a £299 one-off payment.

-Other options include the Cooper S and John Cooper Works models – both with 1.4-litre engines producing 192 hp and 231 hp respectively, and there are three style trim levels to choose from too: Classic, Sport and Exclusive.
+Other options include the Cooper S and John Cooper Works models – both with 2.0-litre engines producing 192 hp and 231 hp respectively, and there are three style trim levels to choose from with the S model; ‘Classic’, ‘Sport’ and ‘Exclusive’.

 - Fun and engaging to drive